blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 ${solution_name} inspects Docker images to discover packages (components).
 It utilizes the appropriate Linux package manager to provide a list of the packages installed by the package manager, and creates a Black Duck project with a Bill of Materials (BOM) consisting of those packages as components.
 Because it relies on the Linux package manager as its source, the discovered packages are limited to those installed and managed using the Linux package manager.

-${solution_name} can inspect Linux Docker images that use the DPKG, RPM, or APK package manager formats.
+${solution_name} can discover package manager-installed components in Linux Docker images that use the DPKG, RPM, or APK package manager formats.

+${solution_name} can inspect non-Linux images (for example, Windows images, and images that contain no operating system), but will discover zero components.
+This can be useful if the target image container file system that ${solution_name} can produce as output is needed for signature scanning.

 After running the ${solution_name} on an image, navigate to Black Duck to view the BOM created by
 ${solution_name}.